opentok/opentok-react-native/docs/index.md

-* **Publisher audio level and video level events** -- These events (corresponding to the PublisherKit.AudioStatsListener and PublisherKit.VideoStatsListener interfaces in the OpenTok Android SDK and the `OTPublisherKitNetworkStatsDelegate` protocal in the OpenTok iOS SDK) have not been implemented.
+* **Publisher audio level and video level events** -- These events (corresponding to the PublisherKit.AudioStatsListener and PublisherKit.VideoStatsListener interfaces in the OpenTok Android SDK and the `OTPublisherKitNetworkStatsDelegate` protocol in the OpenTok iOS SDK) have not been implemented.

 * **API enhancements from OpenTok Android and iOS SDK v2.23+** -- These features include